aakash257/pandemic-news/README.md

 1. download the python files in this repository in a folder
 2. create pandemic_news_articles folder within this folder
-3. run main script on Python 3.5 to automatically download cleaned pandemic news articles in the pandemic_news_articles folder
+3. run main.py on Python 3.5 to automatically download cleaned pandemic news articles in the pandemic_news_articles folder

+See [this](https://www.geeksforgeeks.org/how-to-run-a-python-script/) for running main_script.py from command prompt